icooper/icooper.github.io/docs/about.md

 ---
 layout: page
 title: About
-longTitle: Who is this guy?
+altTitle: Who is this guy?
 ---

 <div class="lead">